 I also tend to burn beeswax candles, and there is a nice stall in the Greenwich Market that sells them most weekends.

-As mentioned above, the Wax Chandlers has never been a huge company, being made up of around 100-120 members at a time, although their wealth rose in the years following the Plague as people become obsessed with the cult of praying for dead relatives – each prayer needing a candle.
+As mentioned above, the Wax Chandlers have never been a huge company, being made up of around 100-120 members at a time, although their wealth rose in the years following the Plague as people become obsessed with the cult of praying for dead relatives – each prayer needing a candle.

 Today they still function as a charity and trade body – and are working to promote beekeeping in general.

-The Hall is usually open for London Open House Weekend – now irritatingly renamed as Open City, and if you are in the area is is worth sticking your nose inside for a few minutes.
+The Hall is usually open for London Open House Weekend – now irritatingly renamed as Open City, and if you are in the area is worth sticking your nose inside for a few minutes.